 Children's Advocacy Center

-As a certified Children’s Advocacy Center, we are specially trained to care for the youngest of victims.
+As a certified Children’s Advocacy Center, we are specially trained to care for the youngest of survivors.

 CHILDREN’S ADVOCACY CENTER FAQ